-25. Leaving from Southern Harbour, its not a long ride as you can access it via local trails and the "old road", but we opted to take the long way around this day.
+25. Leaving from Southern Harbour it's not a long ride as you can access it via local trails and the "old road", but we opted to take the long way around today.

 24. Terry and Joe were on the Honda TRX 300, Captain H. his Yamaha Grizzly 660 and I of course was riding Project Foreman.

-23. Leaving from Meghan's Gas Bar located on the Trans Canada Highway near the Southern Harbour turn off, we crossed the highway and headed in the Dump Road.
-There is a trail at the top of the landfill that leads directly to the old railway track, now known as the Newfoundland Trailway Provincial Park.
+23. Leaving from Meghan's Gas Bar located on the Trans Canada Highway next to the Southern Harbour turn off, we crossed the highway and headed in the landfill road.
+There is a trail at the top of the landfill that leads directly to the old railway track, now known as the Newfoundland Trail-way Provincial Park.

 18. This Lead Mine is one of the oldest in the province.
-Discovered around 1855 it was operating by June of 1858 by an American company along with British mining engineer H.T.
+Discovered in 1855 it was up and running in June of 1858 operated by an American company along with British mining engineer H.T.
 Verran (who was the first Mining Engineer to work in Newfoundland).

-14. The mine operated under numerous owners up until about 1930, none of them were overly successful.
-Today, among the piles of rock you can see the remains of horizontal shafts, trenches, boilers, and part of an old railway tram.
+14. The mine operated under numerous owners up until about 1930 and none of them were overly successful.
+Today, among the piles of rock we could see the remains of horizontal shafts, trenches, boilers, and part of an old railway tram.

-12. For ATV's, the path to the beach offers a tricky decent over loose rock, and therefore a tricky accent on the return trip.
+12. For ATV's, the path to the beach offers a tricky decent over loose rock, and therefore a tricky ascent on the return trip.

-4. At the eastern side of the mine site, there is a great trail that heads inland to a small pond.
-The trail is very technical in places with deep mud and a couple steep accents.
+4. At the eastern side of the mine site there is a great trail that heads inland to a beautiful pond.
+The trail is very technical in places with deep mud and a couple steep ascents.

 3. Leaving the mine site and heading down the other fork to the Community Site we were greeted by a large grassy field where houses once stood, and another rocky beach.